dprokscha/pyfs20/README.md

 # PyFS20
-Easy access to all your FS20 devices.
+Access all your FS20 devices easily with Python!

 ### Contents
 [What the...?](#what-the)